Debating Ancient History

 How do we know about Australia’s ancient past, and how do we continue to learn more?

-In this hands-on workshop, students unpack multiple perspectives on Australia’s ancient history, using objects and artefacts to piece together elements of the past.
-Using techniques to analyse real and replica objects from the Museum’s collections, students learn about archaeologists, Traditional Owners of Country and historians while considering ethical concerns associated with the treatment, display and interpretation of collections.
+Using techniques to analyse real and replica objects from the Museum’s collections, students learn about archaeologists, Traditional Owners of Country and historians while considering ethical concerns associated with the treatment, display and interpretation of collections, including human remains.

 Student experience